parth-paradkar/IMDb-Info/README.md

 # IMDb-Info

-Get the information of your favourite movies or movies on your buckectlist from the IMDb website in the comfort of your terminal using a python script.
+Get the information of your favourite movies or movies on your bucketlist from the IMDb website in the comfort of your terminal using a python script.

 ## Getting Started